-Any development proposal with a land-based element must consider the impacts on the terrestrial environment, its infrastructure and local community, as well as the implications on the marine environment.
-The SIRMP recognises that interactions can occur between the terrestrial and marine environment, and developers and marine users should also consider both the LDP and other relevant SG.
+Any development proposal with a land-based element must therefore consider the impacts on the terrestrial environment, its infrastructure and local community, as well as the implications on the marine environment.
+The SIRMP recognises that interactions can occur between the terrestrial and marine environment.
+Developers and marine users should therefore consider the LDP, relevant guidance and any appropriate masterplans which relate to marine areas.